Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/I. Folder-Redirection Settings.md

   ➤ Root Path: `\\WINSERVER2025\FileShares$`

 - **Settings applied:**
-  - Grant the user exclusive rights to Documents
+  - Grant the user exclusive rights
-  - Move the contents of Documents to the new location
+  - Move the contents to the new location
   - Policy removal behavior: Redirect the folder back to the user profile location when policy is removed

 📸 **Folder Redirection Configuration Window**